GNUPLOTXYZ.GMS - A Windows based GAMS Interface to GNUPLOT 4.2

 3D - No loop

-The data to be graphed as 3D-plot must be contained in a four dimensional parameter (a parameter which has four sets/indexes/dimensions).
-The number of elements in the first argument determines the number of different planes in a plot.
-The number of elements in the second argument determines the number of x-axis values.
+The data to be graphed as 3D-plot must be contained in a four-dimensional parameter, i.e. a parameter with four indexes.
+The elements in the first argument determine the different planes in a plot.
+The elements in the second argument determine the number of x-axis values.
 The number of elements in the third argument determines the number of y-axis values.
 The order of the elements in the second and third index determines how the different data points pertaining to one plane are connected.
 The remaining argument (fourth index) must contain at least three set elements of which one represents the x-axis, another one the y-axis coordinate, and a third one the z-axis coordinate.

 $libinclude gnuplotxyz <parameter name> <xaxis element> <yaxis element> <zaxis element>